ad-si/awesome-lego/README.md

 - [LDView] - Real-time 3D viewer for LDraw models (Windows, Linux, MacOS).
 - [LEGOCAD Loader] - Python script that creates parts lists from LEGOLDD/LXF, LDR, MPD files (Windows, Linux, MacOS).
+- [Legofy] - Make images look as if they are made out of 1x1 LEGO bricks.
 - [LSynth] - Tool to add complicated flexible hoses, bands, chains, and treads to the LDraw files you make with LDraw CADs (Windows, MacOS).
 - [Minifig SVG Decals] - Collection of SVG files for use as decals on minifigs.